Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 }
 ```

 `resolution` will stretch the canvas to fit the whole screen while maintaining aspect ratios no matter the resolution.
-The scene is rendered, then scaled to fit the screen.
+The scene is rendered and then scaled to fit the screen.

 ### State management

 I used [zustand](https://github.com/pmndrs/zustand) for game state management.
-It is a bearbones state-management solution using simplified flux principles.
-It's really easy to use and framework agnostic (no context providers are necessary), so I can use it in React (UI) and game managers (logic).
+It is a barebones state-management solution using simplified flux principles.
+It’s really easy to use and framework agnostic (no context providers are necessary), so I can use it in React (UI) and game managers (logic).
 My game store looks as follows:

 ```ts
 import create from "zustand";